adamghill/django-rich-logging/docs/source/index.md

 # Introduction

-`django-rich-logging` outputs the current request in a live updating table for easy parsing.
+`django-rich-logging` outputs the current Django request in a live updating table for easy parsing.

 ## Installation